ddmitov/perl-executing-browser/README.md

 File to open and folder to open are accessible for every script as $ARGV[0] and $ARGV[1].
 Printing current page by clicking a special URL is also supported.

-PEB was started as a basic GUI framework for offline personal databases,
+PEB was started as a simple GUI for personal databases,
-but is not limited by design or functionality to this use only.
+but is not limited by design to this use only.
 Network connections are in no way out of reach, but they have to be
 implemented entirely in the scripts that PEB is going to execute.